 Furthermore, it is illegal:

 - For anyone to operate a PWC without having in one’s possession a Boating Safety Education Certificate.
-See back cover on how to obtain a certificate.
+How to obtain a certificate.

 - To rent a PWC to anyone 15 years of age or younger.
-No one less than 16 years of age may operate a rented PWC.
+No one under 16 years of age may operate a rented PWC.

 - To operate a PWC from sunset to sunrise.
-See page 16 for timetable.
+See timetable.

 - To tow a water skier behind a PWC with a capacity of two people or fewer and to tow more than one skier.